powsybl/powsybl-open-rao/docs/input-data/crac/csa.md

 An auto remedial action can also be defined in a more concise way using a `GridStateAlterationRemedialAction` with a `timeToImplement`.
 If this time, converted to a number of seconds, is below the [sps-max-time-to-implement-threshold-in-seconds](creation-parameters.md#sps-max-time-to-implement-threshold-in-seconds) threshold defined in the CSA CRAC creation parameters, the remedial action will be imported as an ARA instead of a CRA.

-### Usage Rules
+### Trigger Conditions

-#### OnInstant
+#### Basic case

-By default, if no additional information is given, the remedial action is imported with an **onInstant usage rule** and an **AVAILABLE usage method**.
+By default, if no additional information is given, the remedial action is imported with an simple _instant-only_ trigger condition.

-#### OnContingencyState
+#### Link with a Contingency

-If the remedial action is linked to a contingency, its usage method is no longer onInstant and is now **onContingencyState**.
+If the remedial action is linked to a contingency, its trigger condition is no longer will also contain a contingency.
 This link is created with a `ContingencyWithRemedialAction` object that bounds together the remedial action and the contingency.

 ```xml
 <!-- RA Profile -->